valhalla/valhalla/README.md

 if [[ $(grep -cF xenial /etc/lsb-release) > 0 ]]; then sudo apt-get install -y libsqlite3-mod-spatialite; fi
 #if you plan to compile with python bindings, see below for more info
 sudo apt-get install -y python-all-dev
+#if you plan to compile with node bindings, run
+npm install --ignore-scripts
 ```

 To install on macOS, you need to install its dependencies with [Homebrew](http://brew.sh):